-Many early-stage investors have strong opinions on whether the founder or the market is the more important variable for success.
-Founder-centric investors say things like “a great founder can break through any wall,” implying that there are superhumans out there who can make anything happen.
-Whilst it’s true that there are individuals who are orders of magnitude better than others at certain things, many such traits aren’t observable in the short window of time in which you need to make an investment decision.
+Many early-stage investors have strong opinions on whether the founder or the market is the more important variable for startup success.
+Founder-centric investors say things like “a great founder can break through any wall,” implying that there are superhumans out there whose sheer force of will can make anything happen.
+Whilst it’s true that there are individuals who have orders of magnitude more grit (or other such traits) than others, often the intensity of these spikes aren’t observable in the short window of time in which you need to make an investment decision.

 - There are people who clearly spike at something (e.g. incredible salesperson, amazing marketing skills, 10x engineer).
 But these traits are obvious to most investors, making it difficult to have any alpha.
 And in my experience, these people come around pretty rarely

-- Part of being a great founder is finding a great problem to solve
+- The definition of a “great” founder is completely subjective across VCs (and often biases towards people who are good talkers).
+In my book, part of being a great founder is finding a great problem to solve

 - I’ve seen great founders struggle to sell a certain product, then pivot and see their sales take off.
 To me, this is the best signal that market matters, since the skills of the founders are unchanged